 Finally, we have the learning experience.
 This is actually a really tough aspect to cover, since each person’s learning experience depends on many different factors - the actual course that they’ve chosen to learn, internet connection speeds, general mood, expectation management, etc. However, there’s always a general consensus on just how fun and worthwhile it is to learn on the platform.

 In general, people seem to be satisfied with their experiences.
-Sure, there are still people wondering is Udemy good and who are leaving very negative Udemy courses reviews, but that’s quite unavoidable - it’s frankly impossible to please everyone.
+Sure, there are still people wondering is Udemy good and who are leaving very negative Udemy course reviews, but that’s quite unavoidable - it’s frankly impossible to please everyone.

 Overall, the company seems to be constantly trying to improve the learning experiences of its students.
 And, even though there will always be Udemy complaints when it comes to this specific topic, it’s seemingly doing a good job at it.